 As a business owner, your focus is to ensure that your business systems and data are secure from threats.
-There are many ways to make that happen.
+There are many ways to make that level of information security happen.
 You may find yourself asking, what is the best way?
 Which solution will provide the most return on your investment?
 Would it be a new firewall?
-Fresh antivirus and anti-malware apps?
+Fresh antivirus and anti-malware apps to protect against cyber attacks?
 Actually, the answer might surprise you.
 The best return on your invested dollars is to help educate your end users.
 One ignorant end user can bring down your entire infrastructure no matter what you might have invested.

-End User Security Education Tips in the Workplace
+End User Security Training Tips in the Workplace

 - Continued education for proper and ethical use of technology assets.
-HR should have users certify annually on these topics.
+HR should have users certify through a security awareness program annually on these topics.

-- Provide them with tools that will help them make good decisions – including up- to-date web browsers, office applications, the latest operating systems, and patches.
+- Provide them with tools that will help them make good decisions – including up- to-date web browsers, office applications, training modules, the latest operating systems, and patches.

 - Teach them how to think critically about the online world.
 This one is a little harder, but the most important thing to note is: just because it’s online doesn’t mean it’s true.

 - Create and implement security-related policies and procedures.
-Enforce them.
+Enforce them through methods of creative social engineering.

 - Provide the latest and greatest anti-virus and anti-malware programs on their machines to assist in the battle.
 The latest round of anti-virus and anti-malware software is very good at identifying threats and isolating them before they become a problem.